zenml-io/zenml/examples/mlflow_deployment/README.md

 The MLflow deployment server is running locally as a daemon process that will continue to run in the background after the example execution is complete.
+Subsequent runs of the deployment pipeline will restart the existing deployment server to serve the more recent model version.

 The deployment pipeline has caching enabled to avoid re-training the model if the training data and hyperparameter values don't change.
 When a new model is